DavidValin/vtmate/README.md

 ## Features

+- 📌 Voice chat
-- Voice interrupt: `the agent stops talking if you interrupt via voice`
+- 📌 Voice interrupt: `the agent stops talking if you interrupt via voice`
-- Pause / resume: `toggle "<SPACE>" key to pause / resume voice recording.
+- 📌 Pause / Resume: `toggle "<SPACE>" key to pause / resume voice recording.
 Useful to it running it during the day and switch it on when needed`
-- Voice speed change: `change the agent voice speed by pressing <ARROW_UP> / <ARROW_DOWN>.
+- 📌 Voice speed change: `change the agent voice speed by pressing <ARROW_UP> / <ARROW_DOWN>.
 Do this before asking anything new`
-- Integrated `whisper`
+- 📌 Integrated `whisper`
-- Integrated `kokoro TTS` system
+- 📌 Integrated `kokoro TTS` system
-- Interface with `OpenTTS` system
+- 📌 Interface with `OpenTTS` system
-- Supports `ollama` or `llama-server` or `llamafile`
+- 📌 Supports `ollama` or `llama-server` or `llamafile`
-- 28 languages supported (`ai-mate --list-voices`)
+- 📌 28 languages supported (`ai-mate --list-voices`)
-- Use any gguf model from huggingface.com or ollama models (small models reply faster)
+- 📌 Use any gguf model from huggingface.com or ollama models (small models reply faster)

 ## LLM engine support